-Eschewing the blatant narcissism that sucks millions of souls into places like Myspace or Youtube, Disney has just launched DisneyParks.
+Eschewing the blatant narcissism that sucks millions of souls into places like Myspace or YouTube, Disney has just launched DisneyParks.
 It’s a thinly veiled memory bank where the Jonas Brothers/Miley Cyrus worshipping set can upload their viral memories in or near or somewhat connected to a Disney park.
-That’s a pretty broad criteria if you ask us, cos not only can you submit that kooky footage with Donald Duck but include the noisy road trip to Disneyland as well.
+That’s a pretty broad criterion if you ask us, because not only can you submit that kooky footage with Donald Duck but include the noisy road trip to Disneyland as well.

 Promotional purposes, apparently.
 We’re talking about ads and a large pool of free content Disney can tap to spare them extra expenses thinking up commercials.
 Even better, true to all social media enterprises, Disney wants you to share and connect with other users—but they still own the stuff.